xw89/group-assignment-1/README.md

 GP_Assignment_A_2nd.tex is draft 2 of latex document.
 Problem 1 is finished.

 GP_Assignment_A_Presentation.tex and associated files are the presentation.
 Problem 1 mostly done, 2 and 3 need more work.

+GP_Assignment_A_3rd.tex has all 3 problems written, in need of abstract and/or conclusion.